Brutalist architecture: In the 21st century

 Villa Göth was listed as historically significant by the Uppsala county administrative board on 3 March 1995.
 Several brutalist buildings in the United Kingdom have been granted listed status as historic, and others, such as Gillespie, Kidd & Coia's St. Peter's Seminary, named by Prospect magazine's survey of architects as Scotland's greatest post-war building, have been the subject of conservation campaigns.
 Similar buildings in the United States have been recognized, such as the Pirelli Tire Building in New Haven's Long Wharf.
-The Twentieth Century Society has unsuccessfully campaigned against the demolition of British buildings such as the Tricorn Centre and Trinity Square multi-storey car park, made famous by its prominent role in the film Get Carter, but successfully in the case of Preston bus station garage, London's Hayward Gallery, and others.
+The Twentieth Century Society has unsuccessfully campaigned against the demolition of British buildings such as the Tricorn Centre and Trinity Square multi-storey car park, made famous by its prominent role in the film Get Carter, but successfully in the case of Preston bus station garage (2013) and London's Southbank Centre (2026), among others.
+The Grade II listing of the centre, which includes the Queen Elizabeth Hall and the Hayward Gallery, followed a 35-year campaign by the Society whose director, Catherine Croft, said "The battle has been won and brutalism has finally come of age", although Simon Heffer responded to the listing by calling for the centre's demolition.

-Notable buildings that have been demolished include the Smithsons' Robin Hood Gardens (2017) in East London, John Madin's Birmingham Central Library (2016), Marcel Breuer's American Press Institute Building in Reston, Virginia, Araldo Cossutta's Third Church of Christ, Scientist in Washington, D.C.
+Notable buildings that have been demolished include Owen Luder and Rodney Gordon's Tricorn Centre (2004), the Smithsons' Robin Hood Gardens (2017) in East London, John Madin's Birmingham Central Library (2016), Marcel Breuer's American Press Institute Building in Reston, Virginia, Araldo Cossutta's Third Church of Christ, Scientist in Washington, D.C.
 (2014), and the Welbeck Street car park in London (2019).